50 Things About Betrayal Trauma | BTR.ORG

 Emotional Safety

 A state in which a person can be open and vulnerable with another person.
-Several factors play into feeling emotionally safe.
+Several factors play into being emotionally safe.
+When a victim is being manipulated with kindness, she often feels emotionally safe even though she isn’t.

 Emotional Affair

-When your spouse or partner spends his or her emotional energy, time and attention on someone other than you, gaslighting you to protect his behavior.
+When your husband spends his emotional energy, time and attention on someone other than you, gaslighting you to protect his behavior.

 Empathy